-Technology.
-Every business school talks about it, but few embrace it quite so fully as Scheller, at Georgia Tech.
-In fact, it would be pretty hard to avoid even if you wanted to, because the school is located in the middle of Atlanta’s Tech Square district, 1.4 million square feet of space that’s home to 100 startups and 50 accelerators and incubators, as well as the R&D wings of major corporations like AT&T, Chick-fil-A, Home Depot, and Delta.
+Every business school talks about technology, but few embrace it quite so fully as Georgia Tech’s Scheller College of Business, established in 1913.
+The school is located in the middle of Atlanta’s Tech Square district, – 1.4 million square feet of space that’s home to 100 startups, 50 accelerators and incubators, and the R&D wings of companies like AT&T, Chick-fil-A, Delta Air Lines, and The Home Depot.

-Not content with this, Georgia Tech recently announced that it plans to build a new, two-tower complex in Tech Square that will add another 400,000 square feet, to be used by Scheller and other departments of the wider university.
-The first new building is expected to be open in 2022.
+Not content with this, Georgia Tech has begun the process of building a new two-tower complex in Tech Square that will add another 400,000 square feet for use by Scheller students, faculty, and staff.
+The first new building is expected to open in 2022.

-As you would expect, Scheller’s program has its fair share of tech-focused courses, especially when it comes to electives.
-MBAs can choose from eight “immersive tracks” that consist of four related electives.
-Examples include Technology Commercialization, Business Analytics, and Leading Digital Transformation.
+Scheller’s program has its fair share of tech-focused courses, especially when it comes to electives.
+MBAs can choose from eight immersive tracks that consist of four related electives, including Business Analytics, Innovating for Sustainability, Leading New Ventures, and Supply Chain Innovation.
 Tracks supplement academic work with projects with businesses, talks and panels featuring guest speakers, and networking events.

-A number of students are also selected for the TI:GER technology commercialization track, a four-semester project that brings together Scheller MBAs, PhDs from Georgia Tech and law students from Emory to take a business idea to market.
-Given Georgia Tech’s specialization in engineering, analytics, computing, cybersecurity and biomedical research, places are in hot demand.
-The number of MBAs who can take part in TI:GER recently increased from 25 to 40.
+A number of students are also selected for the TI:GER Technology Innovation track, a 16-month project that brings together Scheller MBAs, Georgia Tech PhDs, and Emory JDs to work toward taking business ideas to market.
+Given Georgia Tech’s specializations in engineering, analytics, computing, cybersecurity, and biomedical research, spots are in hot demand.

-Students can also cluster electives in “concentrations,” which consist of three electives centered on a particular area.
-Some are functional, such as Accounting, Finance, or Marketing, and others are interdisciplinary, such as Entrepreneurship, Business Analytics, Leadership and Collaboration, or Cross-Cultural Human Resource Management.
-Overall, students take 11 electives, giving the intellectually curious plenty of space to explore.
+Students can cluster electives in concentrations that consist of three electives centered on a particular area.
+Some are functional, such as Accounting, Finance, or Marketing, and others are interdisciplinary, such as Cross-Cultural Human Resources Management, Entrepreneurship, International Business, Quantitative Finance, and Strategic Sustainability.
+Ultimately, students take a total of 11 electives, giving the intellectually curious plenty of space to explore.

-Of course, all of this is also aimed at channeling MBAs into great jobs, and Scheller is renowned for its top-notch careers service.
-As soon as students begin their course they are assigned a career coach.
-These advisers also work closely with companies, so they understand the skills they need and can find good fits for students.
-Given that Atlanta is also home to 17 Fortune 500 companies, those connections can be handy.
-Three months after graduation, 97% of Scheller’s most recent MBA cohort had a job.
-The top sector is consulting, at around 35%, while about 20% go into tech.
+Of course, all of this is aimed at channeling MBAs into great jobs.
+Scheller is renowned for its top-notch careers service.
+In fact, the Financial Times has ranked the Jones MBA Career Center No. 2 in the world for quality of MBA career services.
+As soon as students begin the program, they are assigned a career coach.
+These advisors also work closely with companies, so they understand the skills that are in demand and find the employers that are the right fit for students.
+Given Atlanta is also home to 16 Fortune 500 companies, these connections can be handy.
+Three months after graduation, 97% of the Class of 2021 had a job with an average base salary of $123,843.